 Every fraternity and sorority at the University of Maryland, while social in nature, was established by their founders based on a commitment to certain values: brotherhood and sisterhood, service, scholarship, philanthropy and more.
 They believed that united rather than apart, they could make men better men, and women better women.
-Our vision is of a community that lives by the values upon which fraternities and sororities have the potential to be the most transformative part of the college experience.
+We believe that fraternities and sororities have the potential to be the most transformative part of the college experience.
 Our mission is to do everything we can to make this happen.

 The University of Maryland, College Park is accredited by the Middle States Commission on Higher Education (MSCHE), under the authority of the U.S. Department of Education.
 In addition, individual colleges, schools, and departments are accredited by a number of other groups

 I am completing my studies online, which works very well because I also work.